 As datasets increase in size and complexity, the human effort required to inspect dashboards or maintain rules for spotting infrastructure problems, cyber attacks, or business issues becomes impractical.
 The Elastic machine learning features automatically model the normal behavior of your time series data — learning trends, periodicity, and more — in real time to identify anomalies, streamline root cause analysis, and reduce false positives.

-If you have a basic license, you can use the Data Visualizer to learn more about the data that you’ve stored in Elasticsearch and contains a time field, you can use the Data Visualizer to identify possible fields for machine learning analysis:
+If you have a basic license, you can use the Data Visualizer to learn more about your data.
+In particular, if your data is stored in Elasticsearch and contains a time field, you can use the Data Visualizer to identify possible fields for machine learning analysis:

 [experimental] This functionality is experimental and may be changed or removed completely in a future release.
 Elastic will take a best effort approach to fix any issues, but experimental features are not subject to the support SLA of official GA features.
 You can also upload a CSV, NDJSON, or log file (up to 100 MB in size).
 The machine learning features identify the file format and field mappings.
 You can then optionally import that data into an Elasticsearch index.